amengol/amengol.github.io/_posts/2018-04-27-fanshawes-game-jam-part1.md

 ![Knight model in my Game Engine]({{ "/img/2018-04-27/Engine03.png" | absolute_url }})
 <sup>Knight model in my Game Engine</sup>

-However, all the props were gone, as they were also different meshes and at that point my Engine only loaded the first mesh in the model (Something fixed later on of course).
-Also, I had different plans for the props: attach them and make them fall by the Bullet Physics Engine (integrated in my Engine).
+However, all the props were gone, as they were also different meshes and at that point my Engine only loaded the first mesh in the model (Something fixed later on of course). <a name="dncycle"></a> Also, I had different plans for the props: attach them and make them fall by the Bullet Physics Engine (integrated in my Engine).

 Ok, time to move to my first “Technical Aspect” of the list...

 ### Day/Night Cycle and Environment Control